Diyabaghla/Diyabaghla/README.md

 </p>
 <hr>
 <pre>
-📚 Currently doing B-Tech in Computer Engineering from Punjabi University Patiala 🌱 I’m currently learning Web Development
-📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Currently Learning Deep Learning & Machine Learning
+📚 Currently doing B-Tech in Computer Science And Engineering from Punjabi University Patiala 🌱 I’m interested in learning Web Development,Machine Learning 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Currently Learning Deep Learning & Machine Learning